 The only thing left to do was to hang these window boxes under our favorite windows.
 To hang ours we used coated wire threaded through the weep holes of our window frames.
 Then we screwed some wood screws on the back of our boxes & then attached the wire that way.
 You could also use shelf brackets, screws or wooden braces depending on what your house is made out of & what is recommended.

 Then it was time to plant some beautiful flowers.
-Let me know if you try this project.
-I’d love to hear how it goes.
-Let me know if you have any questions!
+If you try this project, let me know in the comments.
+I’d love to hear how it goes, and please let me know if you have any questions!